-In the last blog, we talked about various factors that need to be considered in terms of the market scenario, existing vendors in the market and identifying our own needs/gaps before making the decision of Build vs Buy.
+Various factors need to be considered in terms of the market scenario, existing vendors in the market and identifying our own needs/gaps.
+These are before making the decision of Build vs Buy.

-In this blog post, we will be taking a deeper look into what it takes to build the Site Search solution from scratch.
+In this blog post, we will be taking a deeper look at what it means to build a Site Search solution from scratch.
 This should act as a reality check for all eCommerce businesses before they take a final call.

 Building a Site Search solution end-to-end is no cakewalk.
-There are multiple components that need to be working in tandem with each other for the site search to function seamlessly.
+Multiple components need to be working in tandem with each other for site search to function seamlessly.

-- Long gestation period to make the Site Search go live
+- Long gestation period to make Site Search go live

 - Inability to evolve the solution with changing technology and business needs